June 23, 2011

 • Qigong is an ancient Chinese moving meditation and health method that cleanses the senses and balances one’s vital energy.

 These three yoga styles are very complementary and, in combination, powerful.
-With the addition of exercises from Qigong, the element of suppleness is added to the practice.
+The addition of exercises from Qigong adds the element of suppleness to the practice.
 All these forms have been an incredible help on my journey toward health, happiness, and wisdom, and I love to share them with my students.

 There is a creative infinity that is in constant flow among, through, and with all things.
 To me, the experience of this silent flow is what yoga is all about.
 Like the Chinese concept of the Tao, this flow has no beginning or end; it is unity with the all.
 It is the moment before we breathe and the breath we take.
 It is the moment after, too.